 Tenant-landlord disputes: A real estate lawyer can give advice to renters and landlords regarding their legal rights and obligations as well as assist in settling any potential conflicts.

 Property rights and disputes: A property lawyer can offer guidance on potential conflicts between property owners and assist in resolving them through negotiation or litigation.

 Land use and zoning: A real estate lawyer can provide guidance on zoning rules and laws and guarantee that planned land uses adhere to them.

 Within the topic of real estate law, there are numerous sub-practices.
 Some of the most popular ones are as follows:

-The legal facets of financing real estate transactions, such as mortgage loans, refinancings, and foreclosures, are covered under real estate finance law.
+- The legal facets of financing real estate transactions, such as mortgage loans, refinancing, and foreclosures, are covered under real estate finance law.

 Real estate litigation: This refers to the legal representation and negotiation of real estate-related issues, including those involving contracts, fraud in the real estate industry, and border disputes.

 Real estate rights and obligations: The legal features of rights and obligations associated to the use of land are covered by easements, rights of way, and rights of light.